remctl Java Implementation

 java -Djava.security.krb5.conf=k5.conf \

 This connects to the remctld on <host> and sends the command <type> <service> <parameter>.
-Also look at t5.java for an example of how to use the class in a Java program.
+If you're using ant, the JAR file will be in dist/lib instead.
 You can also run the client from the class files:

 java -Djava.security.krb5.conf=k5.conf \